Substance Abuse and Addiction Treatment Resources in Jamestown

 A partial hospitalization program (PHP) is also sometimes called “dayhab” because the patients in this program are only at the facility during the day.
 They will then go home at night or they will go to housing that is provided by the facility.

 An outpatient treatment program is the least intensive treatment program that a facility will offer.
 Patients in this program live at home and attend the facility for 10 to 15 hours, usually two to four days a week.
 Patients with a lot of family or work duties usually choose this program.

 When you are researching facilities, you may get overwhelmed.
-Consider a national treatment center like The Recovery Village.
 With our high-quality amenities and our experienced staff of addiction specialists and healthcare professionals, you can find the space you need to heal.

 Detox centers are beneficial when you have made the decision to stop using whatever substance you are addicted to.
 If your body has become dependent on a substance like Valium, Oxycontin or even alcohol, there may be painful or deadly withdrawal symptoms that you shouldn’t attempt to endure alone.
 You need medical supervision through this process, and you will be provided with that at a detox center.

 Where detox centers are lacking is that they don’t offer inpatient or outpatient treatment programs that other full-service facilities do.
-In a treatment center like The Recovery Village, you will be able to receive the medically assisted detox that you would be able to receive at a detox center and also you will be enrolled into an inpatient treatment program.
 Treatment programs are essential to the beginning of your recovery journey, not just detox.

 Recovery Meetings Near You

 Recovery meetings are an important tool for long-term recovery.
 Whether you resonate with the 12-steps of Alcoholics Anonymous or you prefer the scientifically based SMART Recovery, it’s important that you find a group you can become a part of in Jamestown.